msreis/ReDyMo/README.md

 $ ./src/main.py --cells number_of_cells --dormant dormant_flag --organism 'organism_name' --resources number_of_forks --speed speed_value --timeout timeout_value [--constitutive range] [--period period_value]
 ```

 The command above must be executed within the project main directory.
-For example, to run a simulation of 7 cells of *T. brucei TREU927*, with 10 forks, replisome speed of 65 bp/iteration, transcription frequency of 150 sec, a timeout of one million iterations and with dormant origin firing, one must type at the project main directory:
+For example, to run a simulation of 7 cells of *T. brucei TREU927*, with 10 forks, replisome speed of 65 bp/iteration, transcription period of 150 iterations between two transcription initiations, a timeout of one million iterations and with dormant origin firing, one must type at the project main directory:
 ```
 $ ./src/main.py --cells 7 --organism 'Trypanosoma brucei brucei TREU927' --resources 10 --speed 65 --period 150 --timeout 1000000 --dormant True
 ```